 Review of heat transfer fundamentals.
-Steady state and transient problem modeling and computational solution techniques.
-Thermal management in avionics systems, jet engine
+Steady state and transient problem modeling and

 AE8143 Avionics

 Students will review the basics of digital systems architecture, real-time analysis and network theory.
 The role of sensors, processing, displays and actuators will be examines.
 Modern aircraft and spacecraft avionics systems will be studied, with particular emphasis on predicting performance and reliability.
 1 Credit